Battle of Okinawa

 At the conclusion of what will surely be a touching experience, you will transfer back to the pier in Naha.

 Please note: This tour includes approximately 3-hours of walking that is considered strenuous at times and there are uneven surfaces and a significant number of steps and narrow passageways to negotiate at the Naval Underground Headquarters.
 There are no elevators or ramps at this attraction.
+The museum in Himeyuru Monument is not included.
 The tour is not available to wheelchair guests or those with mobility concerns.
 Weather appropriate clothing and flat, comfortable walking shoes are suggested.
 The order of the sites viewed or visited may vary.
 We suggest that you bring local currency for any purchases at the sites.